 - Difficulty: Intermediate

 - How to get there: Ferry or high-speed ship

-If you are an experienced hiker and you are looking for a hiking trail that will stretch you to your limits, then you should check out the Plješivica hiking trail.
-The entire trail features rocky terrain, which is quite challenging.
+If you are an experienced hiker looking for a hiking trail that will stretch you to your limits, then you should check out the Plješivica hiking trail.
+The entire course features rocky terrain, which is quite challenging.
 Hence, make sure you come with a comfortable pair of hiking boots.
 You should also consider bringing a pair of walking poles.